-The speed limit is 20 kilometers per hour on this small street in Paris, France.
-Helping to enforce it is a sign warning of speed bumps ahead.
-It is also a one way street except that bicycles are allowed in both directions.
+On this small street in Paris the speed limit is 20 kilometers per hour.
+That is about 12 MPH.
+Helping to enforce it is a sign warning of speed bumps ahead, in French of course.
+This is also a one way street except that bicycles are allowed in both directions.
 [Photo by Stephanie.]

 Trucks longer than 10 meters (about 33 feet) are prohibited on this dead end street in Dresden, Germany.
 Parking is allowed with a parking voucher, 'mit Parkschein.'
 Look for a nearby Parkschien automat and buy a voucher for at least as long as you plan to park.
 Leave it on your dash board with the date and time legible from the outside.

 A round blue sign with the silhouette of people walking, typically an adult holding the hand of a child, means that the road or path may be used by PEDESTRIANS ONLY.